Whoop Skin Temperature: What Does It Mean

 We’re reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-Wearable technology, like the WHOOP 4.0, makes it easy to get a rough sense of your skin temperature.
+Wearable technology, like the WHOOP 4.0, makes it easy to track your skin temperature.

 Pros: